lud2k/ts-react-display-name/README.md

 - Try to find a better way to compare types (without converting to text using getText(sourceFile))
-- Optionally detect if there is already a displayName and don't override it.
+- Optionally detect if there is already a displayName for functional componments and don't override it.